MaureenMao/100-days-of-code/r1-log.md

 ### Day 1: June 12.
 Wednesday
 <strong>Today's Progress:</strong> Finished freeCodeCamp's "Basic HTML and HTML5" in "Responsive Web Design Certification" section.
 <strong>Thoughts:</strong> May not fully remember all the HTML code which I learned today but can understand all the content and the structure.
-Not sure if I should finish these HTML related classes first or should I work on python.
+Not sure if I should finish these HTML related classes first or should I work on python.<br>
 <strong>Link to work:</strong> <a href="https://learn.freecodecamp.org/">freecodecamp_website</a><br>